 Frequently Asked Questions

-If you do these two things, the tree will stay alive and you can begin to learn about the rest.
-So as you enter the world of bonsai, relax and enjoy.
+- If you keep your bonsai where it needs to be to get adequate sun (or artificial light) and water it appropriately, your tree will thrive and you can begin to learn about the rest.
+So, as you enter the world of bonsai, relax and enjoy.

 What type is the easiest to care for?

 We usually respond to this by telling people that it is possible to kill anything, but given that, here are a few helpful facts: If you are just starting out and planning on keeping your bonsai inside most of the time you need a tropical tree.
 A succulent, like Mini Jade is good to start with.
 Other good varieties include Arboricola, Brazilian Rain Tree and Chinese elm.

 If you know where the tree has come from and if it is acclimated to sun, then by all means.
 If you are not sure you can start it out in bright light.

 After a week or so, try to give it at least TWO to THREE HOURS of direct sun a day.

 Remember bonsai are trees and trees are native to the outdoors where they get good sun, and good air circulation.

 Whether it is a tropical tree or a very winter hardy tree it will thrive in its natural environment.